mjhoffmeister/blog/_jacob_cycle/2024-03-02-beginnings.md

 disconnected from Ishmael in the narrative by not stating that Abraham fathered him.
 Here, Isaac isn't said to have fathered Esau and Jacob, either, only that Rebekah bore them.
 So, Isaac is distanced from his sons.
 Why?
-One reason could be that by de-emphasizing Isaac, God's role in the childrens' birth is being accented.
+One reason could be that by de-emphasizing Isaac, God's role in the children's birth is being accented.
 Another could be that the ambiguity of the oracle is being maintained.
 If one son was stated to be fathered by Isaac and the other wasn't, the tension would be prematurely relieved.